sidak/otfusion/README.md

 --handle-skips
 ```

-The code and pretrained models correspond to the ICML 2020 submission:
-`Model Fusion via Optimal Transport`.
+The code and pretrained models correspond to the paper: `Model Fusion via Optimal Transport`.
 If you use any of the code or pretrained models for your research, please consider citing the paper.